Housing Benefit is a national welfare benefit that helps people on low income, or other state benefits, meet their rent

 Sometimes we can pay benefit for a period before the date you have claimed.
 This is called 'backdating' your claim.

-From 1st April 2016 the maximum that we can backdate a Housing Benefit claim made by someone of working age is one month and for Council Tax support the maximum is 6 months.
+The maximum that we can backdate a Housing Benefit claim made by someone of working age is 1 month and for Council Tax support the maximum is 6 months.

 There has to be a good reason why your claim is late, this is known as 'good cause'.